State of the Science Workshop

 Environmental Change – Building off existing work by MARACOOS and others, this group will focus on how best to improve our understanding of the cumulative effects of offshore wind on oceanographic conditions and habitats.
 Discussion topics could include the potential for offshore wind development to influence cold pool mixing, local wind patterns, wave generation, tidal amplitudes, stratification of the water column, and dynamics of suspended particles and bedload transport of sediment.

-The $95 registration fee includes attendance and lunches at both days of the workshop (May 5-6) and attendance at the evening poster session on May 5.
-Workshop registration closes April 13.
+The $95 registration fee includes attendance and lunches at both days of the workshop (November 16-17) and attendance at the evening poster session.
 Discounted registration is available for students by using the promo code "STUDENT2020".
 Students will be required to show a valid student ID at workshop check-in.
 Discounted registration is also available for New York State employees.
 Please contact Kate Williams for more information.
-If you would like to register for only the first day of the workshop (May 5), please use promo code "SOTSDay1ONLY".
+If you would like to register for only the first day of the workshop (November 16), please use promo code "SOTSDay1ONLY".

-The first day of the workshop will summarize the current state of knowledge on cumulative impacts from offshore wind energy development.
+The first day of the workshop, November 16, will summarize the current state of knowledge on cumulative impacts from offshore wind energy development.
 A poster session will be held in the evening.
-On May 6th, after morning plenaries, workshop attendees will be divided into smaller working meetings focused on developing research plans to improve our understanding of cumulative impacts for benthos, fishes, birds, bats, marine mammals, sea turtles, and environmental change (descriptions below).
+On November 17, after morning plenaries, workshop attendees will be divided into smaller working meetings focused on developing research plans to improve our understanding of cumulative impacts for benthos, fishes, birds, bats, marine mammals, sea turtles, and environmental change (descriptions below).
 If registering for both days of the workshop, you will be asked to provide your first and second choice for breakout groups.
 Participation in breakout groups will require prior approval from workshop leads.

 Dutch Governmental Offshore Wind Ecological Programme.
 2016.
 Offshore wind energy ecological programme (WOZEP): Monitoring and research programme 2017-2021.
 Rijkswaterstaat.
 69 pp. Available here